MrGrappleMan/DuForte/README.md

 1. Ensure no mastercomfig components at all
 2. Download the repo and copy it over to the Team Fortress repo, once extracted.
 You have to put the tf folder alongside the tf folder pre-existing on your machine, which will merge the folders.
 3. Use launch options:
--novid -nojoy -nosteamcontroller -nohltv -particles 1 -nostartupsound -console -precachefontchars -noipx -softparticlesdefaultoff -high -noforcemaccel -noforcemspd -full
+-novid -nojoy -nosteamcontroller -nohltv -particles 1 -nostartupsound -console -precachefontchars -noipx -softparticlesdefaultoff -high -full